 So no fewer than four pieces of legislation were introduced.
 Thereby half were from Republicans and half from Democrats.
 They are filling to at least slow down, if not repeal, the process.
 A process started throughPublic Act 18-50.
 That legislation designed to carry out an update.
 An update to the state’s comprehensive energy strategy.
 One that was most arguably and also the most consequential energy legislation.
 That’s at least since forming the Department of Energy and Environmental Protection (DEEP) in 2011.

 However dealing with solar programs has had the solar industry.
 In addition others incensed that changes were even proposed in 2017 as part of the energy strategy.
 Those changes, while modified from DEEP’s original proposals,very nearly derailed the entire bill.

-Although some believing the Connecticut solar provisions were objectionable.
-However good news that the full legislation is being rejected.
+Although some believe the Connecticut solar provisions were objectionable.
+However, the good news is that officials are rejecting the full legislation .
 That’s despite its many other worthy components.

-Therefore enacted changes in the solar program are being cast as a counter to all.
-More importantly, solar adoption to be slowing and jobs being lost in Connecticut.
+Therefore changes in the solar program are casting as a counter to all.
+More importantly, solar adoption is slowing and people are losing jobs in Connecticut.
 That’s what advocates say.
 And an unusual conglomeration of strange bedfellows.
 A team including solar advocates and utilities.
-All those agreeing the time frame is not real.
+All those agree the time frame is not real.
 It’s set in the legislation.
-However making all the changes aren’t to be met.
+However, they’re not making the changes.

 An electric green living expert.
 In addition and actor and best selling author.
 So he’s also a podcast and tv host.
 Expert speaker and also consultant.
 Specifically on electric vehicles, green living, sustainability and a renewable energy microgrid.